INDUSTRY LEADING RESEARCH DRIVING CHANGE

 As a thought leader in the diversity and inclusion space, MCCA’s research strives to provide objective, peer reviewable assessments of emerging demographic data, issues and practices in the legal profession.

 MCCA has published a wide array of surveys, reports and white papers in collaboration with its partners.
-They cover topics such as inclusive leadership and culture, law firm diversity statistics, the developing role of law firm diversity professionals, recommendations for inclusion of attorneys with disabilities, and professional challenges faced by minorities and the multi-generational workforce.
+They cover topics such as inclusive leadership and culture, law firm diversity statistics, the developing role of law firm diversity professionals, recommendations for inclusion of attorneys with disabilities, and professional challenges faced by underrepresented racial and ethnic groups and the multi-generational workforce.

 MCCA/Paul Hastings